Saves a public key string to PKCS-1 public key file.

 You can use this function to extract a public key from a private key.
 Just pass the internal private key string instead of the public key string.

-See the example in RSA_GetPublicKeyFromCert.
+See the example in RSA_GetPublicKeyFromCert

 RSA_ReadPublicKey RSA_GetPublicKeyFromCert